ahmed-dinar/Meal-Management-System/README.md

 # Meal Management Solution
-A desktop app for Meal Management written in JAVA.
+A desktop app for Meal Management written in JAVA & SQLite Database.

 ### Screenshots